-Soundtrack in my head: Mike Doughty, "27 Jennifers" Blogthings was a creature of the early blogging years.
+Blogthings was a creature of the early blogging years.
 A time when blogging was starting to get popular and before Facebook began to dominate.
 As a customer-minded business dedicating to meeting the needs of its customers, they saw a need bloggers had.
-The need for interesting content. … Continue reading the Blogthings website still exists? is it still 2005?
+The need for interesting content.
+Every Emily, Dylan, Tiffany, Ryan, Amanda, and multiples of twenty-seven Jennifers were jumping in on the blogging bandwagon.
+This was cool, until you had to, you know, write interesting content.
+Which not many were skilled at.

 There are many things I wish to tell you, but I cannot bear to post them right now.